1. Contact addresses

 Personal data: All information relating to an identified or identifiable natural person.

-Particularly sensitive personal data: Data concerning trade union, political, religious or philosophical beliefs and activities, data concerning health, sexual orientation or membership in an ethnic or racial group, genetic data, biometric data that uniquely identify a natural person, data concerning criminal and administrative sanctions or prosecutions, and data concerning measures of social assistance.
+Particularly sensitive personal data: Data concerning trade union, political, religious or philosophical beliefs and activities, data concerning health, the intimate sphere or belonging to an ethnicity or race, genetic data, biometric data that uniquely identify a natural person, data concerning criminal and administrative sanctions or prosecutions, and data concerning measures of social assistance.

-Editing: Any handling of personal data, regardless of the means and methods used, such as querying, matching, adjusting, archiving, storing, reading out, disclosing, procuring, capturing, collecting, deleting, revealing, organizing, arranging, storing, modifying, disseminating, linking, destroying, and using personal data.
+Editing: Any handling of personal data, regardless of the means and methods used, such as querying, matching, adjusting, archiving, storing, reading out, disclosing, obtaining, capturing, collecting, deleting, revealing, organizing, managing, saving, modifying, disseminating, linking, destroying, and using personal data.

 European Economic Area (EEA): Member states of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.